 Back down at sea-level, we enjoy a cold beer in the sun on the huge outdoor patio at the harbour in front of the wonderfully refurbished Bryggan Fjallbacka.
 For someone who usually travels alone (and still loves it), this is nice.
 I really enjoy sharing my travels with CP by my side, especially seeing him soak it all in and enjoy it too.
 Plus having someone to watch my bag while I go to the bathroom…is a rare bonus!

 We could stay here for the night, but that would be too easy.
-So we leave our Volvo parked and take a boat out to Sweden’s dozen or so western-most islands, the Weather Islands (aka Väderöarna).
+So we leave our Volvo parked and take a boat out to Sweden’s hundred or so western-most islands, the Weather Islands (aka Väderöarna).